Inclusivity

 Dave Watson

 After his daughter’s dyslexia diagnosis, Dave shifted gears.
-Now an Orton-Gillingham trainee, he’s helping neurodiverse learners—especially expat families—thrive.
+Now, he’s helping neurodiverse learners—especially expat families—thrive.
 Business brain, big heart, based in Munich.

 With a background in marketing, strategy, and a decade teaching business, Dave pivoted after his daughter’s dyslexia diagnosis given the realization that resources were limited—especially for expat families in Europe.
-Now an Orton-Gillingham Associate in Training, he brings heart and insight to every student and parent he helps.
 Based in Munich, Dave holds degrees from the University of California, Berkeley and the University of Michigan, Ann Arbor.

 Shabnam Mujaver